apache/incubator-baremaps/docs/examples/openstreetmap/index.md

 In order to create vector tiles, Baremaps uses JSON configuration files.
 You can obtain a copy of the [tileset.json](https://raw.githubusercontent.com/baremaps/baremaps/main/docs/examples/openstreetmap/tileset.json) and [style.json](https://raw.githubusercontent.com/baremaps/baremaps/main/docs/examples/openstreetmap/style.json) file in the repository.
 The [tileset.json](https://raw.githubusercontent.com/baremaps/baremaps/main/docs/examples/openstreetmap/tileset.json) is loosely based on the [TileJSON](https://github.com/mapbox/tilejson-spec) specification.
 It defines general tileset properties and lists layers containing SQL queries to be executed by Postgis.
 The [style.json](https://raw.githubusercontent.com/baremaps/baremaps/main/docs/examples/openstreetmap/style.json) file is a [Maplibre Style](https://maplibre.org/maplibre-gl-js-docs/api/).
 It defines general style and rendering properties.

-Let's preview and edit the map with the sample configuration files by executing the following command in a terminal.
+Let's preview and edit the map with the sample configuration files by executing the following command in a terminal (you must be in the folder containing the files).

 ```
 baremaps edit \